Kingbobs/JoinUI/README.md

 # JoinUI

-This Does Not Belong To Me for I AM ReCoding The Meassegs So DOnt Get Mad
+This Does Not Belong To Me for I Am Recoding The Meassegs

+So Dont Get Mad